abetoluwani/C/README.md

 # c-project

-This is just a series of my project in C
+This is just a series of my project in C.